Loading…

 Budget ($80-120): Focus on 4x Izo, 4x Thatch, 3x Marco, 2x Whitebeard.
 Skip the Ace SEC leader (use regular art), skip Shanks.
 The core engine runs without the expensive cards.

 Optimized ($200-280): Add Ace SEC leader, 3x Shanks, full playset of higher-rarity crew.
-Optimize counter cards.
+Optimize your counter cards.
 Run 1-2 Event cards that extend the burn window.

 The core of Ace's deck is budget-friendly because Whitebeard Pirates characters are mostly Uncommon and Rare rarity.
 The significant costs are the Ace SEC card itself and any Limited or Super Rare support cards confirmed at launch.